Mahbere Dego massacres: Perpetrators

 Relatives, investigators and international media interpreted the identity of the perpetrators as Ethiopian soldiers.

 Victims

 The BBC mentions 73 victims, and the “Tigray: Atlas of the humanitarian situation” approximately 50 victims; 54 victims have been identified.

-Relatives could only access the crime site on 19 June 2021.
-Only some bones, ID cards and pieces of clothes were recovered.
-On 20 June the remains were buried in a funeral ceremony.

 Reactions

 The Mahbere Dego massacres became world news, evidencing what is ongoing in Tigray.
 As a consequence, the Ethiopian embassy in London issued a “Statement on the Alleged Massacre in Mahbere Dego, Tigray”:

 After months of denial by the Ethiopian authorities that massacres occurred in Tigray, a joint investigation by OHCHR and the Ethiopian Human Rights Commission was announced in March 2021.

 The “Tigray: Atlas of the humanitarian situation”, that documented this massacre received international media attention, particularly regarding its Annex A, that lists massacres in the Tigray War.